Design Principle

 Famous logos built for versatility

-Olympics — Five rings, one wordmark, versions with/without year and location.
+Olympics.
+Five rings, one wordmark, versions with or without year and location.
 The system has worked across over a century of events because every variation was specified from the start.

 How LogoBird applies this